pipehappy1/auto-diff/README.md

 ## Introduction

-This is an auto-difference based learning library.
+This is an auto-difference library for deep neural network.

 ## Features